tigellus/Markdown/Pulmonary Mechanical Ventilation/02 Oxygenation vs. Ventilation/Oxygenation-vs-Ventilation.md

 ![](assets/oxygenation-ventilation.png)

-## Oxygenation and ventilation are measured differently
+Oxygenation and ventilation are measured differently.

 **Oxygenation**